orm81zp/project-BabyYodaBot/README.md

 Used to display all commands: `help`.

-### add-phone
+### add phone

-Used to add a phone: `add-phone`.
+Used to add a phone: `add phone`.

 ```
+Enter a command: add phone
+🧙 Answer a few questions to continue.
+Tell me --exit to stop!
-Enter name: Maxima
+Enter Name: Maxima
-Enter phone: +380660000001
+Enter Phone: +380663332211
-Contact "Maxima" added!
 Phone number added!
 ```

-### change-phone
+### change phone

-used to change a phone: `change-phone`.
+used to change a phone: `change phone`.

 ```
-Enter command: change-phone
+Enter command: change phone
-(Press Control + C to exit from menu)
+🧙 I need more information to continue.
+Tell me --exit to stop!
 Enter name: Maxima
 Enter old phone: +380660000001
 Enter new phone: +380663330001
 Phone number updated!
 ```

-### add-birthday
+### add birthday

-Used to add a birthday: `add-birthday`.
+Used to add a birthday: `add birthday`.
 Will be replaced if already exists.

 ```
-Enter command: add-birthday
+Enter command: add birthday
-(Press Control + C to exit from menu)
+🧙 I need more information to continue.
+Tell me --exit to stop!
 Enter name: Maxima
 Enter birthday: 12.12.2001
 Birthday added!
 ```

-### add-email
+### add email

-Used to add an email: `add-email`.
+Used to add an email: `add email`.
 Will be replaced if already exists.

 ```
-Enter command: add-email
+Enter command: add email
-(Press Control + C to exit from menu)
+🧙 Answer a few questions to continue.
+Tell me --exit to stop!
 Enter name: Maxima
 Enter email: max21@gmail.com
 Email added!
 ```

-### add-address
+### add address

-Used to add an address: `add-address`.
+Used to add an address: `add address`.
 Will be replaced if already exists.

 ```
 Enter command: add-address
-(Press Control + C to exit from menu)
+🧙 Answer a few questions to continue.
+Tell me --exit to stop!
 Enter name: Maxima
 Enter address: Ukraine, Lviv
 Address added!
 ```

-### all-contacts
+### all contacts

-Used to display all contacts: `all-contacts`.
+Used to display all contacts: `all contacts`.

 ```
 Enter command: all-contacts